PaulArthurM/cbf_aml_pipeline/README.md

-# Analysis of Whole-Exome Sequencing data
+# Yet Another Pipeline for Normal/Tumor Variant Calling

 A Snakemake pipeline for the bioinformatics analysis of WES data with normal/tumor pair.

-Implement GATK4 Best Practices for SNVs + Indels detection.
+Multiple variant callers are being added :

-Others variant callers are being added :
+- Mutect2 (GATK4)

 - Strelka2